j2machado/obi-exclude-from-search/README.md

 If a plugin that registers custom post types is removed, then those specific post types are removed from the option.

 If a new plugin later in time is added which adds public custom post types, these are added to the options with their respective statuses.
----

 Post types that are search-enabled, will have their respective checkbox as 'checked'. **(THIS IS TO GOING TO BE CHANGED TO THE OPPOSITE BEHAVIOR)**.

-If there is a post type that is unchecked, and you want to include it in the WordPress search, simply check the checkbox and save the changes.
+If there is a post type that is unchecked, and you want to include it in the WordPress search, simply check the checkbox and save the changes. **(THIS IS TO GOING TO BE CHANGED TO THE OPPOSITE BEHAVIOR)**.
----

 ## TODO: